Golden Milk (Turmeric Latte) Recipe for Your Body Type

 Iced Golden Milk (Summer/Pitta)

-Make the recipe as normal, allow to cool completely, then pour over ice.
-Add coconut milk and saffron for a cooling summer variation.
+Make the recipe as normal.
+Let it cool completely.
+Pour over ice.
+Add coconut milk and saffron for a cooling summer version.

 Golden Milk Smoothie